EshanTrivedi21/Git-CheatSheet/Md/Cheatsheet_MD.md

 <br/>

-## FETCHING AND PULLING:
+## FETCHING:

-*FETCHING ALLOWS TO GET CHANGES FROM THE GITHUB REMOTE REPOSITORY TO OUR LOCAL GIT REPOSITORY BUT DOESN'T CHANGE INTO THE WORKING DIRECTORY*
+*FETCHING allows to get changes from the github remote repository to our local git repository but DOESN'T CHANGE into the working directory*

-To receive the new commits
+To RECIEVE the new commits

     $ git fetch